-Febrile seizures — Tonic-clonic seizures that are known to occur in young children as a result of fevers.
+Febrile seizures — Tonic-clonic seizures that are known to occur in young children and infants as a result of fevers.

 Focal impaired awareness seizure — Seizures that involve partially impaired awareness.
 Characterised by staring into space or unintentional movements.

-Focal seizure — An older term for partial seizures.
+Focal seizure — An outdated term for partial seizures.
 A seizure that begins in the focal area of the brain and may not spread to other parts.

-Grand-mal seizure — An older term for tonic-clonic seizures.
+Grand-mal seizure — An outdated term for tonic-clonic seizures.
 Characterised by losing consciousness and collapsing, often with body stiffening or sudden muscle movements.